chanware/space-kraken-theme/README.md

 **Unleash the cosmic tentacles of perfectly balanced syntax highlighting.**

-A dark theme that wraps your code in the depths of space, where bioluminescent syntax elements float like stars in the void.
+A dark theme that wraps your code in the depths of space with a comfortable palette of colors.
 Designed for developers who demand both aesthetic beauty and functional excellence.

 *(Space Kraken was created by an OLED screen user who doesn't always want to use 100% black backgrounds.)*

 ---

-## ✨ Why Space Kraken?
+## 🚀 Features

-**🌌 Cosmic Coding Experience**
+### 🌌 Cosmic Coding Experience
 Immerse yourself in a carefully crafted space environment where every color serves a purpose.

-**👁️ OLED Friendly**
+Every token type has its color in the cosmic hierarchy - from stellar function calls to nebular comments.

+### 👁️ OLED Friendly
 Deep space backgrounds (#112128) minimize OLED color contrast intensity as the semi-vibrant accents shine without being too overwhelming.

-**🎯 Precision Syntax Highlighting**
-Every token type has its place in the cosmic hierarchy - from stellar function calls to nebular comments.

----

-## 🚀 Features

-### **Cosmic Color Palette**
+### Cosmic Color Palette

 - Curated colors that glow without intense contrast
 - Intuitive file explorer and tab theming
 - Selection highlights that flow naturally through your code

-### **Language Support**
+### Language Support

 Perfect highlighting for all major languages including: